10 Guiding Principles

 6. Continually Improve - God is perfect—we are being perfected.
 Grow through reflection, wisdom, and Spirit-led innovation.

-Continuing on the previous principle, the most valuable effort you bring to work everyday is the ability to improve what and how you approach your job.
+Continuing on the previous principle, the most valuable effort you bring to work everyday is your attitude and the ability to improve what and how you approach your job.
 A lot of work may seem repetitive and mundane, but that does not mean you have to approach it that way.
 If you find your work is uninspiring, chances are you are in a rut.
 Ask yourself, “Can I improve how I do what I do?”
-At the very least, you can probably always improve your attitude and your eagerness to the work, and instill in others a sense of pride in what you do and how you do it.
+At the very least, you can probably always improve your attitude and your eagerness to the work and instill in others a sense of pride in what you do and how you do it.
 Rejoice in your service, it is service to God and to others…even if it is mundane and repetitive.
 Be an example, a light that shines God’s power and love, by doing your best and continuously improving.

 7. Pray and Act - “Pray as though everything depends on God.
 Act as though everything depends on you.” — St. Ignatius.
 Let prayer direct your work and action reflect your faith.
 Persevere—your job is not done until the job is done.